 How to Balance Your Focus

-This a core principle of both mountain biking and retirement planning because your plan will lack clarity if you don’t focus on the most vital parts of retirement planning.
+This is a core principle of both mountain biking and retirement planning because your plan will lack clarity if you don’t focus on the most vital parts of retirement planning.
 Without clarity, your “plan” may not be much of a plan at all.
 It’s easy to lose focus due to market volatility, changing regulations, 24-hour news channels, and other distractions.
-If you allow those things to dictate your plan for retirement, you’ll quickly find yourself off the path you initially set out on for retirement.
+If you allow those things to dictate your plan for retirement, you’ll quickly find yourself off the path leading to your ideal retirement.
 But how do you find that focus and discipline when starting to plan for retirement?
 You seek guidance.

 Where to Look for Clarity